rauc/rauc/docs/examples.rst

 If the boot is not marked as successful, GRUB will try the other installation on the next boot.
-By configuring the kernel and systemd to reboot on critical errors and using a (software) watchdog, hangs in a non-working installation can be avoided.
+By configuring the kernel and systemd to reboot on critical errors and by using a (software) watchdog, hangs in a non-working installation can be avoided.

 Example BSPs